jdmar3/inls718/schedule/index.md

 5. *Packaging and sharing information with stakeholders:* Mutshewa, A.
 (2010).
-The use of information by environmental planners: A qualitative study using Grounded Theory methodology. *Information Processing & Management, 46*(2), 212-232. \[[UNC libraries](http://libproxy.lib.unc.edu/login?url=http://dx.doi.org/10.1016/j.ipm.2009.09.006)\]
+The use of information by environmental planners: A qualitative study using Grounded Theory methodology. *Information Processing &amp;
+Management, 46*(2), 212-232. \[[UNC
+libraries](http://libproxy.lib.unc.edu/login?url=http://dx.doi.org/10.1016/j.ipm.2009.09.006)\]

 6. *Use of images for the information they provide or as illustrations:*
-McCay-Pett, L., & Toms, E. (2009).
+McCay-Pett, L., &amp; Toms, E. (2009).
 Image use within the work task model:
-Images as information and illustration. *Journal of the American Society for Information Science & Technology, 60*(12), 2416-2429. \[[UNC libraries](http://libproxy.lib.unc.edu/login?url=http://dx.doi.org/10.1002/asi.21202)\]
+Images as information and illustration. *Journal of the American Society for Information Science &amp; Technology, 60*(12), 2416-2429. \[[UNC libraries](http://libproxy.lib.unc.edu/login?url=http://dx.doi.org/10.1002/asi.21202)\]

 7. *Use of images by four different groups of users*: Beaudoin, J.E.